 Staff should reflect on how they are keeping their knowledge and awareness of research integrity up to date in their annual P&DR. Online resources are also available and PIs / Supervisors are encouraged to use these as a starting point for discussion in their own research groups or collaborations.
-We also have a Moodle resource with useful case studies.
-Contact Elizabeth Adams for details.
+Contact Samantha Oakley for details.

 The annual research staff conference also includes workshops on themes relating to good research practice or data management (see previous presentations).

 What is the difference between research ethics and integrity?

 Research ethics and our policies in this area are focussed on the moral perspective of how research is conducted, particularly when working with human or animal subjects.
 Researchers should adhere to codes of practice or regulations in this area and (where required) attend specific training or undertake ethical review processes prior to conducting research.
 Work in this area is overseen by the University Ethics Committee and each College also has an Ethics Committee and local points of contact.
 Research students should discuss this with their supervisor to identify appropriate training or procedures that should be followed.

 Research integrity is focussed on professional standards and responsible research conduct.
 It is relevant to researchers from all disciplines, as well as anyone supporting research (administrators, public engagement or communications specialists etc.).
 Training is available, and while this is mandatory for PGRs, and highly recommended for other research staff, all researchers have a professional responsibility to keep up to date with what this means for their discipline, and contribute to a culture of good research practice.